J-Charles7/HackAdemy/Vuln/CSRF/README.md

 **CSRF** stands for **C**ross **S**ite **R**equest **F**orgery.
 It is often abbreviated as **XSRF** and is also known as **one-click attack** or **session riding**. **CSRF** is an attack that forces an end user to **execute unwanted actions** on a web application in which they're **currently authenticated**. **CSRF** attacks specifically target state-changing requests, not theft of data, since the attacker has no way to see the response to the forged request.
 With a little help of social engineering (such as sending a link via email or chat), an attacker may trick the users of a web application into executing actions of the attacker's choosing.
 If the victim is a normal user, a successful **CSRF attack** can force the user to perform state changing requests like transferring funds, changing their email address, and so forth.
 If the victim is an administrative account, **CSRF** can compromise the entire web application.

 ## Exploitability
-Attacker creates forged HTTP requests and tricks a victim into submitting them via image tags, XSS, or numerous other techniques.
-If the user is authenticated, the attack succeeds.
-The only limitation on the success of a **CSRF** attack is the **vicitm's authentication**.
-An other important point in this kind of attack consists in findind and setting properly the malicious hyperlink.
+Attacker creates forged HTTP requests and tricks a victim into submitting them via image tags, XSS, or numerous other techniques. * If the user is authenticated, the attack succeeds.
+The main limitation on the success of a **CSRF** attack is the **vicitm's authentication**.
+* An other important point in this kind of attack consists in findind and setting properly the malicious hyperlink : using the **right paramreters**.
+* In addition to that, the attacker must find a **very efficient method to lure the victim enough** so that he/she to click or open the malicious content proposed.

 ## Impact
 The following is a list of potential uses for CSRF: